futzu/SCTE35_threefive/README.md

 cd SCTE-threefive

-# you need root privilledges to install for the system
+# you need root to install for the system
 make install
 ```
 ---